marypiper/bcbio_single_cell_workflow/lessons/03_clustering_report.md

         model.use = "linear")
 ```

-4. Ensure that the data in the seurat object is properly filtered (do not need to include this inside the clustering report).
+4. Ensure that the data in the seurat object is properly filtered (do not need to include this inside the actual clustering report).
 These violin plots should match up with the histograms and bar plots in the quality control report.

 ```r
 features <- c("nUMI", "nGene", "mitoRatio")